open-mmlab/mmpretrain/docs/tutorials/data_pipeline.md

 ## Design of Data pipelines

-Following typical conventions, we use `Dataset` and `DataLoader` for data loading with multiple workers. `Dataset` returns a dict of data items corresponding to the arguments of models forward method.
+Following typical conventions, we use `Dataset` and `DataLoader` for data loading with multiple workers.
+Indexing `Dataset` returns a dict of data items corresponding to the arguments of models forward method.

 The data preparation pipeline and the dataset is decomposed.
 Usually a dataset